janampatel/CNN-for-Pollution/README.md

 4. Convolutional Layer Visualization:
    - Plot the output of all convolutional layers and discuss the insights on automatically created features.

+   Submission for the same is made on Kaggle, original notebook file can be viewed upon: "https://www.kaggle.com/janamapatel/animal-classification/"